 But in the days following the tragedy, Glander and other fellow Scouters found a way to honor Bowman’s memory and keep his name alive for generations to come.
-Over several months, they raised $30,000, most of it in small donations, and devoted more than 1,600 man-hours of volunteer labor to build the new Shawn E. Bowman Jr. Amphitheater at the councils’ Camp Aquehonga near Narrowsburg, N.Y.
+Over several months, they raised $30,000 — mostly in small donations — and devoted more than 1,600 hours of volunteer labor to build the Shawn E. Bowman Jr. Amphitheater at the councils’ Camp Aquehonga near Narrowsburg, N.Y.

 DOING SOMETHING SPECIAL